the-glendalorian/cooker-looker/README.md

 # Cooker Looker 🥄👀

-A mobile app for older adults with mild cognitive impairment to search for items in their kitchens. \\
-Available on Android and iOS \\
+A mobile app for older adults with mild cognitive impairment to search for items in their kitchens. \n Available on Android and iOS \n
 Created using React Native and tracking data from https://github.com/CMU-RASL/food-tracker

 Features on the Home Screen: